sseering/book/installation.md

 3) Cancel installation
 ```

 You can see that our default toolchain has now changed to the nightly toolchain.
 If this sounds a bit risky, don't worry.
 The Rust compiler is run through a full battery of tests.
-The nightly compiler is often reliable despite being on the cutting edge.
+The nightly compiler is often as reliable as the stable version.

 Once we are ready, we press 1 and then enter.
 After this point, we can follow the instructions "rustup" gives us and we should have a working Rust compiler on our system.